elescj/projects/010-street-view/README.md

 - Extra set: 531,131 images for extended training

 ## ❓ Problem Statement
-Classifying images is important for applications such as computer vision, automation, and robotics.
-It’s a challenging problem because images can vary widely in appearance due to differences in presentation, lighting, angle, and portion size.
-In this project, we use the SVHN dataset to build convolutional neural network (CNN) models that classify images into their respective categories, providing a pre-trained model that is later applied in prediction.
+Classifying images is essential in computer vision, automation, and robotics, it remains challenging variations in lighting, orientation, and overall image quality.
+In this project, I used the SVHN dataset to develop CNN-based classification models capable of accurately identifying digit images.
+The project produces a trained deep learning model along with a full training-evaluation pipeline that supports downstream prediction tasks.

 ## 💻 Methodology
 The following steps outline the end-to-end process used in this project: